mwestera/jsonlined/README.md

 Here jsonpiped is used, because sentence.py operates on lines (not waiting for EOF).
 This is especially recommended for programs with considerable buildup/teardown cost, e.g., loading a language model.

+## Related ##

+More or less the same can be achieved, with a bit of bash scripting, by using the much more sophisticated, faster, more general-purpose JSON Stream Editor [JJ](https://github.com/tidwall/jj).